NickColley/nickcolley.co.uk/_posts/2018-06-11-pushstate-vs-replacestate.md

 If you were to use `replaceState` three times, a user would only have to press back once.

-If your browser's history were implemented using the History Web API, this method would be used when users click on internal 'anchor' link to jump to a section within the page.
+You may decide that you want to keep a user's state the same when they go 'back' to a page, but without adding or changing the history.
+In these cases you could consider [`sessionStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage).

 ### When to use replaceState